-Thyroid hormones are necessary for both prenatal and postnatal development, as well as metabolic activity in adults (Brent, 2020).
-Thyroid disease includes conditions which cause hypothyroidism, hyperthyroidism, goiter, thyroiditis (which can present as either hypo- or hyperthyroidism), and thyroid tumors (Rugge et al., 2015).
-Thyroid function tests are used in a variety of clinical settings to assess thyroid function, monitor treatment, and screen asymptomatic populations for subclinical or otherwise undiagnosed thyroid dysfunction (Ross, 2021c)
+Thyroid hormones are necessary for both prenatal and postnatal development, as well as metabolic activity in adults.
+1

+Thyroid disease includes conditions which cause hypothyroidism, hyperthyroidism, goiter, thyroiditis (which can present as either hypo- or hyperthyroidism), and thyroid tumors.2

+Thyroid function tests are used in a variety of clinical settings to assess thyroid function, monitor treatment, and screen asymptomatic populations for subclinical or otherwise undiagnosed thyroid dysfunction.3

+Terms such as male and female are used when necessary to refer to sex assigned at birth.